JADE-V-V/JADE/docs/source/usage/benchdesc/sphereSDDR.rst

 Similarly to what was done for the Sphere Leakage benchmark, the user have control on the densities to be applied for each element and material (default is set to NTP conditions with few exceptions) and control on the STOP parameters to be used.
+The same 0-14 MeV uniform neutron point source is also defined.

 SDDR parameters
 ^^^^^^^^^^^^^^^